thecodeholic/php-crash-course-2020/README.md

-# PHP Course 2020
+# PHP Crash Course 2020

 ## Final version - *All code written during the video is there*

-### The repository is Created for Youtube Video ["PHP for Absolute beginners - PHP Course 2020"](https://youtu.be/yXzWfZ4N4xU).

-If you are interested to see empty files to following the tutorial you can download it [from here](https://github.com/thecodeholic/PHPCourse2020/tree/initial-version).
+If you are interested to see empty files to following the tutorial switch to `master` branch.

 The video covers all the basic things about PHP.